-M90 is a spiral galaxy located in Virgo.
-It's a member of the Virgo Cluster and one of the largest and brightest spirals in the group.
-With an apparent magnitude of +9.6, it's visible through small scopes as a reasonably bright oval shaped patch of light.
-M90 appears bright in medium size telescopes but to spot the spiral structure requires a larger amateur scope.
+M90 is a spiral galaxy located in Virgo that's a member of the Virgo Cluster and one of the group's largest and brightest spirals.
+With an apparent magnitude of +9.6, it's visible with small scopes, appearing as an oval shaped patch of light.
+M90 shines relatively bright in medium size reflectors, but spotting the spiral structure is difficult and larger scopes are recommended.

-The galaxy was one of eight galaxies, all Virgo members, discovered by Charles Messier on March 18, 1781.
-It's located about 60 Million light-years distant and is intrinsically large with an actual diameter of 165,000 light-years.
-This equates to about 20% more than the Andromeda Galaxy (M31).
-It's estimated to contain a trillion stars.
+This galaxy was one of eight galaxies, all Virgo members, discovered by Charles Messier on March 18, 1781.
+It's located about 60 Million light-years away and is intrinsically large, with an actual diameter of 165,000 light-years.
+This equates to about 20% more than the diameter of the Andromeda Galaxy (M31).
+M90 is estimated to contain a trillion stars.

-M90 is positioned close to the centre of the Virgo cluster and right at the Virgo-Coma Berenices constellation boundary.
-The centre of the cluster is located roughly halfway along a line connecting stars, Denebola (β Leo - mag. +2.1) and Vindemiatrix (ε Vir - mag. +2.8).
-In the same area of sky are M84, M86 and M87 with M90 positioned 1.5 degrees northeast of M87.
-The small elliptical galaxy M89 is 0.75 degrees southwest of M90 with M91 about a degree to the north-northwest of M90.
+The galaxy is positioned close to the centre of the Virgo cluster and right at the Virgo-Coma Berenices constellation border.
+The centre of the Virgo cluster is located roughly halfway along a line connecting stars, Denebola (β Leo - mag. +2.1) and Vindemiatrix (ε Vir - mag. +2.8).
+In the same area of sky are M84, M86 and M87.
+M90 is positioned 1.5 degrees northeast of M87.
+The small elliptical galaxy, M89, is 0.75 degrees southwest of M90 with M91 about a degree north-northwest of M90.
 Tenth magnitude spiral galaxy M88 is located 1.5 degrees northwest of M90.

 The Virgo galaxies are best seen during the months of March, April and May.

-M90 can be spotted with 7x50 or 10x50 binoculars but requires dark skies and excellent seeing conditions.
-It's easier to see with small scopes; an 80mm (3.1-inch) instrument reveals a reasonably bright oval shaped smudge of light but nothing much else.
-When viewed through a 200mm (8-inch) scope, M90 has a bright core surrounded by a streak of nebulosity that fades outwards from the centre.
-On dark nights, larger amateur scopes hint at more detail including the spiral arms.
-In total, M90 spans 9.5 x 4.4 arc minutes of apparent sky.
+M90 can be spotted with 7x50 or 10x50 binoculars, but dark skies and excellent seeing conditions are required.
+It's easier to glimpse with small scopes, such as 80mm (3.1-inch) refractors.
+With such instruments a reasonably bright oval smudge can be made out but not much else.
+When viewed through 200mm (8-inch) reflectors, M90 has a bright core surrounded by a streak of nebulosity that fades outwards from the centre.
+On dark nights, large amateur scopes hint at more detail including the spiral arms.
+In total, it spans 9.5 x 4.4 arc minutes of apparent sky.

-The galaxy is one of a few that appear blueshifted.
-This results from its large velocity within the Virgo Cluster, which means that it's currently moving towards us.
-Only one Messier galaxy is approaching us faster and that's M86.
+This galaxy is one of a few that appears blueshifted from our perspective, which means it's currently moving towards us.
+Only one other Messier galaxy is approaching us faster and that's M86.
 Due to the expansion of the Universe, the vast majority of galaxies are receding and therefore appear redshifted.